danchoi/soywiki/README.markdown

 * `,o` opens the first web hyperlink on or after the cursor in the default external web browser
 * `,O` opens the web hyperlink under the cursor in a vertical split window
 * `CTRL-w f` opens the web hyperlink under the cursor in a normal split window
+* `gf` opens the web hyperlink under the cursor in the same Vim window

-`,o` opens the next hyperlink on or after the cursor.
-These are the URLs that begin with http:// or https://.
+`,o` opens the next web hyperlink on or after the cursor in your default external web browser.
+Web hyperlinks  are the URLs that begin with http:// or https://.
 You can also use `ENTER` when the cursor is over a web hyperlink.

 Under the covers, SoyWiki uses the command `gnome-open` or `open` to launch your web browser.
 This should cover Linux Gnome desktop and OS X